Kicksecure/security-misc/README.md

 - Force immediate system reboot on the occurrence of a single kernel panic, reducing the risk and impact of denial-of-service attacks and both cold and warm boot attacks.

-- Optional - Reduce the the Machine Check Exception (MCE) handler tolerance level to always force kernel panics on any uncorrected hardware errors detected by the CPU.

 - Prevent sensitive kernel information leaks in the console during boot.

 - Enable the kernel Electric-Fence sampling-based memory safety error detector